Jorhat Institute of Science and Technology: Canteen

 A college canteen is available with freshly prepared food during breakfast and lunch.
 It remains open during events at college even if it's not an official working day.

-Medical

-Medical amenities are available inside the college campus.

-Transport
+Health Center

+The college has a Dispensary with a Doctor (presently vacant), a nurse and a pharmacist within the campus for First-Aid and emergency treatment.

+Bus Services

 JIST provides for the transportation needs of the students and staff with three buses that run through the heart of Jorhat city.

+Student Activity Centre

+JIST focuses on integrating knowledge, skills, and attitudes in students, preparing them to excel in the diverse environments of India and beyond while keeping societal and environmental considerations in mind.
+The Student Activity Centre (SAC) at JIST offers a space for students to express their innovative ideas, talents, and cultural interests, enabling them to reach their full potential.
+Various clubs within the SAC allow students to venture into new territories and perform at their best.